-2. Managing Time
+Managing Time

 Time management is a crucial skill for fostering stronger connections.
-By managing your time well, you will have increased availability and you will allocate your time to priorities that matter the most, so connections can be given more of a priority as you make more time for others.
+By managing your time well, you will have increased availability and allocate it to your top priorities.
 This creates more opportunities for connection by prioritizing socializing and networking opportunities.
-Your time well spent also builds trust in that people see you as being consistent and reliable, which strengthens connections.
-Managing time well also helps in interactions, allowing you to focus on meaningful conversations with others, rather than superficial activities.
+Your time well spent builds trust, as people see you as consistent and reliable, which strengthens connections.
+Managing time well also helps in interactions, allowing you to focus on meaningful conversations with others, be more present and engaged, rather than superficial activities.

 Action Steps for Time Management: